AdriKat2022/CSC4101-Collection/README.md

 # Project description

+**If you want to skip to how start the project, go straight to the *Help to start the project***

+For proper display of the .MD markdown format, go to my [GitHub page](https://github.com/AdriKat2022/CSC4101-Collection).

 ## Main specifications

 As a web application, this project should include a login system so users can have their own book of cards.
-A HearthstoneCardbook should be owned by a user, but several users can own a same card.
-We just suppose it exists in as much copies it needs to satisfy everyone.
+A HearthstoneCardbook should be owned by a member, and contains as many cards as the member wants.
-Then, they will be able to share a part of their book to create decks for the public, so everyone, included unregistered users, can view them.
+Member are able to share a selection of their cards (all Hearthstone Cardbooks included) to create decks.
+These may be published for the public (or not) by the owner member, so everyone including unregistered users, can view them.

 ## Current Advancement

+**You should be able to navigate and see ALL possible pages from the interface itself, without having to touch the URL.**

 Front office is fully active.
-- Login system is up and any existing member can log in to access their account.
+- Login system is up and any existing member can log in, browse decks and access their account.
 From there, members can create hearthstone cardbooks, decks and cards for their account.
 - Anonymous users can still look at public decks from other users and look at theirs associated cards.
 They can't create decks or any other type of entity.

+Back office is also fully active, not counting minor bugs (see section below).
+Only admin users can access it.
+- All entities are indexed and can be viewed.
+- There is a link that takes you back to the front-office to facilitate the website's use (no need to retype an url).

+### Known minor bugs

+- A new user can't register on this website as I did not tackle the register part of this project.
+New member accounts may be created with easy admin, but users (the logins associated with members, see the **Code names and entities** section below for further details) should be added within the fixtures of the project, which is absolutely not *production-environment friendly*.
+- When creating a card, the form will ask you for an attack and hp value even if the **isminion** property is turn off.
+In this case, whether you provide a value or not doesn't matter, as null values would replace them.
+- When editing certain entities with EasyAdmin, a weird symfony error might appear, altering the CSS of the page.
+Fortunately, this error doesn't seem to interfere with the edition of the database however (you can proceed as it weren't here).

 ## Collections used in the project